LuisFilipeMendonca/DailyManager/README.md

 By default the application will run on [http://localhost:8080](http://localhost:8080).

 The application is configured to use the API running on port 3002.
-If you change that backend port, create a .env file on the project root folder and add the following code with the respective port.
+If you change that backend port, create a .env file on the project root and add the following code with the respective port.
 ```sh
 BACKEND_PORT=PORT_YOU_DEFINE_BACKEND
 ```